sjbennett123/polarlarp/content/_index.md

 - Drink Water and Eat
 - Pace Yourself

 **We are the face of the event.
-We need to hold ourselves to a higher standard.**
+We hold ourselves to a higher standard.**

 - Be respectful
-- don't enable bad behavior
+- Don't enable bad behavior.
-- focus on the small stuff
+- Focus on the small stuff.
-- be dramatic
+- Be dramatic when playing your roles

 **Tour of NPC Shack**: As we run the game everyone is going to need to know the organization of the NPC Shack and help keep it easy to find things and use.
 This organization is a work in progress and after the event we should discuss any improvement ideas you have.
 The stuff here was donated please be considerate and help make it last.

 - **Costumes**: when you are done make sure the costume is put away.
-- **Belts;** when you are using a tabard wear a belt.
+- **Belts**: when you are using a tabard wear a belt.
 - **Masks**: when you are done using a mask wipe it down so it does not get anyone sick.
 - **Packets**: after fights don't mix wet packets back in with the fresh packets. it will cause them to decompose.